-GRE scores are used by admission and fellowship panels to supplement CGPA or GPA scores of undergraduate level along with other qualifications for MS and PhD programs.
-The admission into a MS/PhD program depends on the overall profile of the student, supplemented by a good GRE score.
-The GRE score acts as a cut-off, which entails that a low GRE score may lead to a summary rejection of application despite a high GPA, secured by the student at UG level.
+GRE scores are used by admission and fellowship panels to supplement CGPA or GPA scores of undergraduate level along with other qualifications for MS and Ph.D. programs.
+Admission into an MS/Ph.D. program depends on the overall profile of the student, supplemented by a good GRE score.
+The GRE score acts as a cut-off, which entails that a low GRE score may lead to summary rejection of application despite a high GPA, secured by the student at UG level.
 On the other hand, a good GRE score may offset a bad GPA.
 With higher scores, a student may even attain scholarships.

 Therefore, the GRE is a necessary evil.
 Sometimes colleges may look for only a good Quant score while others may look for good scores in Verbal and AWA depending on the stream applied for by the student.
-For instance, on average, the GRE scores of IVY LEAGUE admitted applicants range from about 155 to 166 for Verbal and 155 to 170 for Quant, with many programs wanting scores in the 160s, or the top 10-15 percent.
-Typically, Quant expectations are higher for science/technology oriented programs, while Verbal expectations are higher for arts/humanities and social science oriented programs.
+For instance, on average, the GRE scores of IVY LEAGUE admitted applicants range from about 155 to 166 for Verbal and 155 to 170 for Quant, with many programs wanting scores in the 160s or the top 10-15 percentile.
+Typically, Quant expectations are higher for science/technology-oriented programs, while Verbal expectations are higher for arts/humanities and social science-oriented programs.

 Likewise, MIT GRE scores are also very competitive.
-On average, the GRE scores of admitted applicants range from about 155 to 163 for Verbal and 155 to 167 for Quants, with many programs wanting scores in the minimum 160s, or the top 10-15 percent.
+On average, the GRE scores of admitted applicants range from about 155 to 163 for Verbal and 155 to 167 for Quants, with many programs wanting scores in the minimum 160s or the top 10-15 percentile.